hsadeveloper/Microservice/README.md

         * 🔶  Need to improve performance by applying the CQRS Microservice method.

   ###### user-service
+        * 🔴   Need to create a library v
         * ✅   The user-service holds all user-related information and consists of three entities: user, role, userRole.
         * ✅   It contains dedicated controllers, repositories, and services for each entity.
         * 🔴   JWT config file is not complete.